adamjstevenson/adamjstevenson.github.io/_posts/2017-02-02-configuring-and-forcing-https-for-aws-elastic-beanstalk.md

 ## Other resources

-Be sure to check out the [AWS docs](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https.html) on configurating HTTPS for Elastic Beanstalk.
+Be sure to check out the [AWS docs](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https.html) on configuring HTTPS for Elastic Beanstalk.